CodeChron/fullstack-js-preview-docs/create_note.md

 - What's going on with ```export default```?
 - Where does the stuff we return go to?

-# Add the container (wrapping the form) to our app layout
+# Add the Notes container to our app

 ``` /imports/components/layouts/app_layout.jsx ```